 Did you know an Indian Company was fined Rs.
 3,00,000 each year for not filing the Annual Return consecutively for three financial years: 2009 to 10, 2010 to 11, and 2011 to 2012?

-Filing is mandatory for all the Companies in India.
+Filing is mandatory for all Companies in India.
 Annual Return is a yearly statement that is filed by every Company with the Registrar of Companies (ROC) in Form MGT-7 on the Ministry of Corporate Affairs website www.mca.gov.in.
 Companies are mandated under the Companies Act 2013 to file the Annual Return within 60 days from the date when the Annual General Meeting of the Company was held.
-Not filing the Annual Return can result in hefty penalties ranging from fine to imprisonment.
+Not filing the Annual Return can result in hefty penalties ranging from a fine to imprisonment.
 This article shall help you understand in depth the meaning and process of the Annual Return filing and the essential documents required, making the process much easier for you!

 What is Annual Return Filing?